MhouneyLH/esphome_custom_components/README.md

 I can recommend the [esphome8266 d1-mini](https://www.azdelivery.de/products/d1-mini).
 It has enough flash-memory and is easy to use.

 Special thanks to [@SynapsenPassi](https://github.com/SynapsenPassi)!
-He was a silent contributor along the project and helped especially helped me reverse-engineering the proprietary protocol.
+He was a silent contributor along the project and especially helped me reverse-engineering the proprietary protocol.

 <p align="right">(<a href="#readme_top">back to top</a>)</p>

 ## 📝 Disclaimer

+> [!WARNING]
+> The electronic components of the desk can break!
+Be careful when wiring and testing.
+Always double-check your connections before powering on!

 I can not guarantee that it works with other desk-controllers.
 If you have a desk-controller from desktronic and it does not work, please open an [issue][issues_url].
 Then I will try to fix it as soon as possible.